leangjia/blender_docs/manual/physics/rigid_body/constraints/types/hinge.rst

 Adjusting the position and rotation of the object hosting the constraint allows you to control the anchor and axis of the hinge.

-The Hinge is the only one-axis rotational constraint that uses the Z axis instead of the X axis.
+The Hinge is the only single-axis rotational constraint that uses the Z axis instead of the X axis.
 If something is wrong with your hinge, check your other constraints to see if this might be the problem.

 ..
 TODO2.8: